 There are more and more employers offering telecommuting as a flexible work option.

-So what is the definition of telecommuting?
+What is the definition of telecommuting?

-The term telecommuting was coined by Jack Niles in 1973 and is basically an arrangement with an employer and employees in which employees are allowed flexibility in where and when they perform their job tasks.
+The term telecommuting was coined by Jack Niles in 1973 and is basically an arrangement between an employer and employees in which employees are allowed flexibility in where and when they perform their job tasks.